Dear Class of 2023 Student Doctors,

 Prior to arriving, it is recommended that students review basic biological concepts.
-We recommend using Molecular Biology of the Cell.
 Basic Biological Pathways, DNA, RNA transcription, translation, and protein synthesis, etc. are topics that will be reviewed at a fast pace so it is useful for you to have a background in this.
 Depending on your level of familiarity with the above topics, it may be to your benefit to review some of them following the links below:

 - For those of you who may need a basic overview of immunology you may review this video.

 - Here's an excellent overview of medical biochemistry.

 - A two-part video on genes, enzymes and diseases can be found here for Part 1 and here for Part 2.